Ultimate Grilled Cheese and Chutney Sandwich

 How to make this Cheese and Chutney Sandwich

-1. Preheat your pan on medium-low heat
+1. Step 1: Preheat your pan on medium-low heat, and grate the cheese.

-3. Butter the outside of your bread slices
+1. Step 2: Butter the outside of your bread slices

-6. Place the buttery sandwich into the preheated frying pan.
+1. Step 4: Place the buttery sandwich into the preheated frying pan.
 Cover the pan with a lid to help melt the cheese.
-Keep an eye on the sandwich to make sure the bread isn’t burning.
+Keep an eye on the sandwich to make sure the bread isn't burning.
 After 4-5 minutes, the first side should be golden brown and the cheese should be melting nicely.

-7. Flip the sandwich and cook for another 4-5 minutes on the other side.
-You don’t need a lid for this part, because the cheese should be mostly melted by now.
-If at this point the sandwich is golden brown but the cheese isn’t melted, turn the heat down to low, and continue to cook the sandwich while flipping every minute or two so the bread doesn’t burn.
+1. Step 5: Flip the sandwich and cook for another 4-5 minutes on the other side.
+You don't need a lid for this part, because the cheese should be mostly melted by now.
+If at this point the sandwich is golden brown but the cheese isn't melted, turn the heat down to low, and continue to cook the sandwich while flipping every minute or two so the bread doesn't burn.

 Success tips

+• Grate the cheese!
 I like to use grated cheese for this cheese and chutney sandwich, rather than sliced cheese.
 Grated cheese tends to melt faster and more evenly than sliced cheese.

-Use great bread!
+• Use great bread!
 The better the bread, the better the sandwich will be.
-I find that a crusty country loaf is perfect for this sandwich because it really holds up to the strong flavour of the chutney and sharp cheese.
+I find that a crusty country loaf is perfect for this sandwich because it really holds up to the strong flavor of the chutney and sharp cheese.
 If your bread has big holes in it, even better.
 Some of the cheese might melt through the holes and get crispy!

 What goes well with this Cheese and Chutney Sandwich?